The 'Where You Reside' Exclusion in Homeowner Policies

 American Risk Insurance Co. v.
 Serpikova, 522 S.W.3d 497 (Tex.
 App. — Houston [14th Dist.]
 2016, pet. denied):The Texas Court of Appeals ruled that coverage required the insured to reside at the property or intend to reside there within 60 days of the policy’s effective date.
 Neither condition was met.
 The Texas Supreme Court denied the petition for review.

 Adkisson v.
 Safeco Insurance Co. of Indiana, No. 6:23-cv-00146 (E.D.
 Tex.
-2024):Adkisson owned a home in Longview, Texas, which suffered water damage during a historic freeze.
-He primarily lived in Godley, Texas, closer to his workplace.
-The Longview home was largely unfurnished — an air mattress, a TV, and minimal appliances.
-Utility usage was minimal.
-The court ruled for Safeco, finding Adkisson did not “reside” at the Longview property.
+Nov.
+15, 2024):Adkisson owned a home in Longview, Texas, which suffered water damage during the February 2021 Texas freeze.
+He primarily lived in a home he had purchased in Godley, Texas, closer to his workplace as an essential worker during the COVID-19 pandemic.
+The Longview home showed limited furnishings and minimal utility usage.
+The court ruled for Safeco, finding the limited evidence of occupancy insufficient to establish that the Longview property was Adkisson’s residence premises under the policy.

 Davani v.
 Travelers Personal Insurance Co., No. 22-1244 (D. Kan.
 2023):The insured never actually lived at the insured premises.
 The court held that “residence” requires physical presence at the location and an intent to remain for an indefinite period.
 Summary judgment was granted for Travelers.